 The overall education market is one of the largest in the world today.
 More than $5 trillion is spent globally each year on students in primary, secondary, and corporate learning.
 So, if you let your kids take an iPad to school or read from an iPad when they are at home, will their grades improve?
 Well, 81% of college students agree that digital learning technology helps to improve their grades.

 Technology is everywhere and interlinked with our daily lives.
 Leveraging technology in the classroom opens up possibilities for the overall development of students.
 It makes learning engaging and fun.
 We are still in the early days of technological advancements in education - the possibilities are limitless.
-Developing a custom eLearning solution?
-Take a look at the factors and elements!
+So if you are developing a custom eLearning solution, take a look at the factors and elements!